 Part B Deductible *

 2022 Parts B and D Income-Related Premiums

 |Beneficiaries who file an individual tax return with income:||Beneficiaries who file a joint tax return with income:||Beneficiaries who are married, but file a separate tax return with income:||2022|

 Part D income-related monthly adjusted amount paid to Medicare (in addition to plan premiums)

 Note: Legislation passed in 2015 made changes to the income thresholds for 2018 and 2019 (the upper 3 brackets were lowered, meaning higher charges apply to people earning less income compared to previous years).
-In 2020 and thereafter, the thresholds will be adjusted annually for inflation.
+For 2020 and thereafter, the thresholds are adjusted annually for inflation.
 See Section 402 of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA; Public Law 114-10).